BARRETTMEAG/Lucidum/4. Final_Project/Final_SM/README.md

 NGPhylogeny trees was created through NGPhylogeny (https://ngphylogeny.fr/)

-Iqtree  contains trees created through the use of iqtree3.
+Iqtree  contains trees and data created through the use of iqtree3.